joshjung/ringa-app-template/Readme.md

 `npm run prod`

+The full production build, all assets, is only **193kb gzipped** for everything.

 # Test Production Build

 To test the uglified production build (to make sure the uglified code does not break), run: